Zircon showing, Saranac properties (Saranac mine; Saranac Uranium Mines Ltd.), Monmouth Township, Haliburton Co., Ontario, Canada

 |Other regions containing this locality:||Bancroft area (Bancroft district), Ontario, Canada|

 The Zircon showing exposes white granite, granite pegmatite, and crystalline limestone.
-The Pegmatite showings expose granite pegmatite.

 The following minerals occur at the Zircon showing: zircon, thorite, allanite, pyroxene, titanite, scapolite, tourmaline, calcite, hematite, chlorite, goethite, graphite, and serpentine occur in the pegmatite.
-The crystalline limestone which was intruded by the pegmatite contains vesuvianite, fluorite, pyroxene, plagioclase and k-spar, smoky quartz, pyrite, goethite, pyrrhotite, and molybdenite.
+The crystalline limestone which was intruded by the pegmatite contains vesuvianite, fluorite, pyroxene, plagioclase and k-feldspar, smoky quartz, pyrite, goethite, pyrrhotite, and molybdenite.

-"The showings were explored for radioactive minerals by several open cuts from 1954-1956.
+The showings were explored for radioactive minerals by several open cuts from 1954-1956.
 The work was conducted by Saranac Uranium Mines Limited.
 At the Zircon showing, granite and granite pegmatite are exposed by a 46-m long open-cut and by a trench 30 m to the south.
 A skarn in crystalline limestone is exposed by two trenches 90 m north of the open-cut.

 Mindat ArticlesExploring the Saranac Mine, Ontario (Updated Edition) by Michael Adamowicz

 This geological map and associated information on rock units at or nearby to the coordinates given for this locality is based on relatively small scale geological maps provided by various national Geological Surveys.
 This does not necessarily represent the complete geology at this locality but it gives a background for the region in which it is found.